myzhan/go-mocket/README.md

 # Go-Mocket – Go GORM & SQL Mocking Library

+**This is a fork of Selvatico/go-mocket, but all the changes are not going to be merged, because the upstream project is not maintained anymore.**

 Go-Mocket is a library inspired by [DATA-DOG/go-sqlmock](https://github.com/DATA-DOG/go-sqlmock).

 As an inspiration library, it is the implementation of [sql/driver](https://godoc.org/database/sql/driver) interface but at the same time it follows a different approach and only has a similar API.

-This library helps to mock any DB connection with [jinzhu/gorm](https://github.com/jinzhu/gorm), as it was the created to serve this purpose.
+This library helps to mock any DB connection with [jinzhu/gorm](https://github.com/jinzhu/gorm) and [gorm.io/gorm](gorm.io/gorm), as it was the created to serve this purpose.

 List of features in the library: